bigskysoftware/htmx/www/content/examples/file-upload-input.md

 </form>
 ```

+1. Restructure the form.
-1. Form Restructuring: Move the binary file input outside the main form element in the HTML structure.
+   Move the binary file `input` outside the main `form` element in the HTML structure.
+2. Use the `form` attribute.

-2. Using the form Attribute: Enhance the binary file input by adding the form attribute and setting its value to the ID of the main form.
+   Enhance the binary file `input` by adding the `form` attribute and setting its value to the ID of the main form.
    This linkage associates the binary file input with the form, even when it resides outside the form element.